Pretzel Pops Recipe

 Making pretzel pops is an easy way to get kids in the kitchen cooking and creating.
-I’m sharing a fun endangered animals themed recipe today that makes a great addition to an endangered animals unit study.
-Older kids can make these themselves while younger kids will enjoy assisting you as they make they own animal themed snacks.
+I’m sharing a fun endangered animals-themed recipe today that makes a great addition to an endangered animals unit study.
+Older kids can make these themselves while younger kids will enjoy assisting you as they make their own animal-themed snacks.

 - Black and Orange Fondant

 - Shredded Coconut